Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 # Q.19: What is the rule set?

-##
+## ans:

-ans: selectors and declaration block are together it's called css rule set. selector are 2 types used: id selector (#) & class selector (.) multiple property & it's values used are in a declaration block. syntax: selector{
+A rule set is a collection of one or many rules that are executed together as a single unit against a specific set of records (either from one source or a set of conjoined sources) and generate several levels of statistics. selectors and declaration block are together it's called css rule set. selector are 2 types used: id selector (#) & class selector (.) multiple property & it's values used are in a declaration block. syntax: selector{
 declaration block ( property : value ); } .parent, .child{ background-color: